barrucadu/lookwhattheshoggothdraggedin.com/posts/mid-campaign-check-in.markdown

 game and how it was going but, even though we didn't change anything, it was useful to confirm that everyone was still on the same page.

-Then the other [glo:gm] in the group asked the same questions about *their* game a week later, which sparked a discussion about character advancement and how *I* was a little dissatisfied with some aspects of how we'd been handling it.
+Then the other [abbr:gm] in the group asked the same questions about *their* game a week later, which sparked a discussion about character advancement and how *I* was a little dissatisfied with some aspects of how we'd been handling it.
 One day I'll write my thoughts on that up